flame/blis/docs/KernelsHowTo.md

 ```
 where `x` and `y` are vectors of length _n_ stored with strides `incx` and `incy`, respectively.

+---

-#### amaxv
+#### amaxv kernel
 ```
 void bli_?amaxv_<suffix>
      (
        dim_t            n,
        ctype*  restrict x, inc_t incx,
-       dim_t*  restrict i,
+       dim_t*  restrict index,
        cntx_t* restrict cntx
      )
 ```
-Given a vector of length _n_, this kernel returns the zero-based index `i` of the element of vector `x` that contains the largest absolute value (or, in the complex domain, complex modulus).
+Given a vector of length _n_, this kernel returns the zero-based index `index` of the element of vector `x` that contains the largest absolute value (or, in the complex domain, the largest complex modulus).

 If `NaN` is encountered, it is treated as if it were a valid value that was smaller than any other value in the vector.
-If more than one element contains the same maximum value, the index of the latter element is returned via `i`.
+If more than one element contains the same maximum value, the index of the latter element is returned via `index`.

+---

-#### axpyv
+#### axpyv kernel
 ```
 void bli_?axpyv_<suffix>
      (